KmolYuan/four-bar-rs/README.md

 four-bar FILE_PATH1 FILE_PATH2
 ```

 Some platforms require additional dependencies as listed below.
-If your platform have no pre-compiled binary, you need to build from source.
+If your platform has no pre-compiled binary, you need to build from the source.

 ### Windows